-Goals to advance the frontiers of the science in ways that enable evidence-based decision-making and that inspire the next generation of scientists are described in the sections above.
-Community planning for the execution of the science is important for providing coordinated scientific investigations, and also for planning the associated logistical and funding requirements.
+Goals to advance the frontiers of the science in ways that enable evidence-based decision making and that inspire the next generation of scientists are described in the sections above.
+Community planning for the execution of the science is important for providing coordinated scientific investigations, and also for planning associated logistical and funding requirements.
 For each area described above, matrices below identify the current plans for timing of the field research.
 In cases where new technologies are needed, a timeline for the development of technologies is provided.
 Black lettering in a matrix indicates projects that are currently funded, and blue lettering indicates those in the planning phase.

-In Tables 4 - 7 below the letters denoting specific drills to be used are: A: agile sub-ice geological drill; b: badger-eclipse; B: blue ice drill; D: DISC drill; I: intermediate depth drill; L: borehole logging; lt: logging tower; R RAID; W: Winkie drill; 4: 4-inch drill.
+In tables 4 - 7 below the letters denoting specific drills to be used are: A: agile sub-ice geological drill; b: badger-eclipse; B: blue ice drill; D: DISC drill; F: Foro3000 drill; I: intermediate depth drill; L: borehole logging; It: logging tower; R: RAID drill; r Ram drill; S: Stamphli drill; T: Thermomechanical drill; U: UNL hot water drill; W: Winkie drill.

-Table 4: Past Climate Change Planning Matrix 2016-2026
+Table 4: Past Climate Change Planning Matrix 2018-2028